dotnetjoe/comp550/README.md

-# comp550 Algorithms and Analysis
+# COMP 550 Algorithms and Analysis